iturdikulov/notes/research/Stolyarov-Programming_volume_1.md

 What this command in sh interpreter will do: `cp !:1/dcim/* .`?
 ?
-!:1 will be transformed into argument of previous command, and we will copy files from generated path into current directory.
+!:1 will be transformed into **first** option of previous command, and we will copy files from generated path into current directory.
 <!--SR:!2024-02-21,2,162-->

 Let's say you typed command `mount /mnt/flash`, what will be happening when you